BYTESHAUS/read-write/README+/software/tests/asQA/README+/QA_tests-pitfalls.md

 The following guidelines help to avoid the trap:

-+ Periodically botch and then check vital tests to show the "red" result.
++ Periodically, botch and then check vital tests to show the "red" result.
 + Add counterpart test with the opposite result (e.g., that shall throw exceptions)

 ### TDD tribute